 Accounting Apprenticeships

 Accounting is a huge part of running a business.
-As financial wizards, accountants work behind the scenes, handling everything from sending out bills to processing invoices and payroll, filing tax returns and more.
+They work behind the scenes, handling everything from filing tax returns and processing invoices to serving as advisors, spotting trends, identifying problems and helping companies earn more money.

 What does an accounting apprentice do?